 Service accounts are used in cloud environments to manage access to resources.
 For example, AWS IAM roles, Azure Managed Identities, and Google Cloud Service Accounts are designed to provide secure access to services and data.
 Proper management of these accounts includes setting stringent access controls and regularly auditing permissions.

 The sheer number and dispersed nature of NHIs, which often outnumber human identities by a ratio of 45 to 1, create significant vulnerabilities.
-NHIs with excessive permissions, if unmanaged, can be easily exploited by malicious actors, leading to data breaches and other incidents.
+An unmanaged non-human identity with excessive permissions can be easily exploited by malicious actors, leading to data breaches and other incidents.

 Verizon’s latest DBIR report indicates that compromised secrets and stolen credentials remain the number one way that attackers gain access to systems.
 That’s why non-human identity management is so important.

-NHIM is the practice of managing and securing identities that are not tied to individual users.
+Non-human identity management (NHIM) is the practice of managing and securing identities that are not tied to individual users.
 Its purpose is to ensure that identities are properly authenticated, authorized, and audited, maintaining the integrity of the systems and data they interact with.
-Effective secrets management is integral to NHIM, and both are essential components of a good application security strategy.

 Managing NHIs vs. Managing Human Identities

-To implement an effective identity management strategy, it’s essential you understand the differences between managing human and non-human identities.
-We can summarize these differences in three broad categories.
+To implement an effective identity management strategy, it’s essential that you understand the differences between managing human and non-human identities.
+We can summarize these differences in three broad categories:

 Authentication and Authorization

 Authentication for non-human identities typically involves API keys and tokens, while human identities use passwords and biometrics.
-Non-human identities require more granular authorization controls to ensure that each identity only has access to the necessary resources.
+NHIs require more granular authorization controls to ensure that each identity only has access to the necessary resources.

 Lifecycle Management